casey/just/README.md

 There will never be a `just` 2.0.
 Any desirable backwards-incompatible changes will be opt-in on a per-`justfile` basis, so users may migrate at their leisure.

 Features that aren't yet ready for stabilization are gated behind the `--unstable` flag.
 Features enabled by `--unstable` may change in backwards incompatible ways at any time.
-Unstable features also be enabled by setting the environment variable `JUST_UNSTABLE` to any value other than `false`, `0`, or the empty string.
+Unstable features can also be enabled by setting the environment variable `JUST_UNSTABLE` to any value other than `false`, `0`, or the empty string.

 Editor Support